diogotcorreia/master-thesis/docs/content/ch01-introduction.typ

-Lastly, in relation to @rq-widespread[], an empirical study assessing the prevalence of class pollution has been conducted over 3000 popular Python packages, resulting in the responsible disclosure of a critical severity vulnerability, tracked by #cve("CVE-2025-58367").
+Lastly, in relation to @rq-widespread[], an empirical study assessing the prevalence of class pollution has been conducted on 3000 popular Python packages, resulting in the responsible disclosure of a critical severity vulnerability, tracked by #cve("CVE-2025-58367").